Products To Make Life Easier For Older Adults (Updated 2022)

 Plug In Motion Sensor Light

-Seniors often fall over at night, mainly due to your older loved one rushing to the toilet in the dark.
+As a physiotherapist specialising in elderly rehabilitation, fall prevention is a topic very close to my heart.
+So many of the falls that take place at home could be avoided – think rushing to the bathroom in the dark in the middle of the night for example.
 This clever indoor motion sensor light fits into a free plug socket and will automatically illuminate when someone passes within five metres.
-The light stays on for 30 seconds, and it only operates in darkness to save on electricity.
+The light stays on for 30 seconds, and it only operates in darkness to save on electricity (more important than ever given the cost of living crisis).

-Ideal if sharing a room with someone and your parent doesn’t want to wake them by turning on the main light, or to light up the corridor.
+Ideal if sharing a room with someone and your parent doesn’t want to wake them by turning on the main light, or to light up the route to the bathroom.
 It should help to reduce the risk of falls at night, making the home safer for seniors.
 We talk about products like this and more in our guide to the most useful Parkinson’s aids.

 Improve Bed Mobility With A Bed Lever